kreuzter/periodicBladeMesh/README.md

 For 2D cases set `"n layers in z" : 1`, other parameters are then not taken into account.

-It should be noted, that if in current implementation `n layers in z` is ignored when meshing side walls.
+It should be noted, that if in current implementation `n layers in z` is ignored when creating boundary layer mesh on side walls.
 Number of cells in z direction is reported.

 ## Test cases: